 Laura Pritchett is a mere mortal who will someday die.
 She’s also the author of five literary novels and the recipient of the PEN USA Award, the Milkweed National Fiction Prize, the High Plains Book Award, the Willa Award, and others.
 Her work has appeared in The New York Times, O Magazine, Salon, High Country News, Bloom, The Millions, Publisher’s Weekly, The Sun, and others.
 She holds a PhD from Purdue University and teaches and speaks around the country—as she happily prepares for her death.
 You can find out more at www.laurapritchett.com or www.makingfriendswithdeath.com

-I've worked with writers individually as a writing coach for over 20 years--and have had clients go on to get book deals and publish short stories and essays in major publications.
-The best part, though, is that they accomplished their particular dreams.
-I've found that folks nearing the end of life particularly want to write, shape, and present (in some form or another) their stories.
+Laura has worked with writers individually as a writing coach for over 20 years--and have had clients go on to get book deals and publish short stories and essays in major publications.
+Some of that writing coaching is simply getting your life story down on paper.
+She’s found that folks nearing the end of life particularly want to write, shape, and present (in some form or another) their stories.
 Whether it's a self-published book for the grandkids, or that novel you've always wanted to write, making peace with death might involve sharing your story.

-Indeed, I often ask my students to keep a list of "The Top 10 Things I want to Write Before I Die."
+Indeed, she often asks folks to keep a list of "The Top 10 Things I want to Write Before I Die."
 This could be a will, or an apology, or a rage against injustice.
 And sometimes, it's a particular essay or story.
-The point, as I tell my students -- is to do it now!
+The point is to tackle that list now!

 "I highly recommend Laura Pritchett as a writing coach and content editor.
 She has taught this former Dartmouth English literature major and business writer how to author an engaging book.
 The first draft of my memoir was a just-the-facts collection of episodes with clunky dialogue and inconsistent scenes.
 Two rounds of Laura’s feedback have enabled me to turn that draft into a great plot and meaningful inner journey ready to send to agents.
 She provides a rare combination of encouragement and helpful feedback, neither falsely positive nor devastatingly critical.
 She does not write the book for you, she tells you in general terms what you need to do better, and how, and marks examples in the manuscript.
 Laura is focused on helping people learn to be great writers." -- India Wood